-90 taxa_stats
+taxa_stats

 '''

 taxa_stats(

 biom,

 regr = NULL,

 stat.by = NULL,

 rank = -1,

 taxa = 6,

 lineage = FALSE,

 unc = "singly",

 other = FALSE,

 split.by = NULL,

 transform = "none",

 test = "emmeans",

 fit = "gam",

 at = NULL,

 level = 0.95,

 alt = "!=",

 mu = 0,

-p.adi = "fdr"
+p.adj = "fdr"

 )

 '''

-An rbiom object, such as from as_rbiom().
-Any value accepted by as_rbiom() biom regr Dataset field with the x-axis (independent; predictive) values.
+biom An rbiom object, such as from as_rbiom().
+Any value accepted by as_rbiom() can also be given here. regr Dataset field with the x-axis (independent; predictive) values.
 Must be numeric.

-Default: NULL

-Dataset field with the statistical groups.
+Default: NULL stat.by Dataset field with the statistical groups.
 Must be categorical.
-Default: NULL stat.by

-What rank(s) of taxa to display.
-E.g. "Phylum", "Genus", ".otu", etc. An rank integer vector can also be given, where 1 is the highest rank, 2 is the second highest, -1 is the lowest rank, -2 is the second lowest, and 0 is the OTU "rank".
+Default: NULL rank What rank(s) of taxa to display.
+E.g. "Phylum", "Genus", ".otu", etc. An integer vector can also be given, where 1 is the highest rank, 2 is the second highest, -1 is the lowest rank, -2 is the second lowest, and 0 is the OTU "rank".
 Run biom\$ranks to see all options for a given rbiom object.
-Default: -1.

-Which taxa to display.
-An integer value will show the top n most abundant taxa. taxa duce Bacteria; Actinobacteria; Coriobacteria; Coriobacteriales.
+Default: -1. taxa Which taxa to display.
+An integer value will show the top n most abundant taxa.
+A value $0 \le n \le 1$ will show any taxa with that mean abundance or greater (e.g. 0.1 implies $\ge 10\%$).
+A character vector of taxa names will show only those named taxa.
+Default: 6. lineage Include all ranks in the name of the taxa.
+For instance, setting to TRUE will pro- duce Bacteria; Actinobacteria; Coriobacteriia; Coriobacteriales.
 Otherwise the taxa name will simply be Coriobacteriales.
-You want to set this to TRUE when unc = "asis" and you have taxa names (such as Incer-
+You want to set this to TRUE when unc = "asis" and you have taxa names (such as Incer- tae_Sedis) that map to multiple higher level ranks.
+Default: FALSE unc How to handle unclassified, uncultured, and similarly ambiguous taxa names.
+Options are: "singly" - Replaces them with the OTU name. "grouped" - Replaces them with a higher rank's name. "drop" - Excludes them from the result.

-A value $0 \le n \le 1$ will show any taxa with that mean abundance or greater (e.g. 0.1 implies >= 10%).
-A character vector of taxa names will show only those lineage taxa_stats 91

-Include all ranks in the name of the taxa.
-For instance, setting to TRUE will pro-

-How to handle unclassified, uncultured, and similarly ambiguous taxa names.
-Options are:

 "asis" - To not check/modify any taxa names.

 Abbreviations are allowed.
+Default: "singly"

-Default: "singly" other Sum all non-itemized taxa into an "Other" taxa.
+other Sum all non-itemized taxa into an "Other" taxa.
 When FALSE, only returns taxa matched by the taxa argument.
 Specifying TRUE adds "Other" to the returned set.
 A string can also be given to imply TRUE, but with that value as the name to use instead of "Other".
 Default: FALSE split.by Dataset field(s) that the data should be split by prior to any calculations.
 Must be categorical.
 Default: NULL transform Transformation to apply.
-Options are: c("none", "rank", "log", "log1p", "sqrt", "percent"). "rank" is useful for correcting for non-normally distributions before applying regression statistics.
+Options are: c("none", "rank", "log", "log1p", "sqrt", "percent"). "rank" is useful for correcting for non-normally distri- butions before applying regression statistics.
 Default: "none" test Method for computing p-values: 'wilcox', 'kruskal', 'emmeans', or 'emtrends'.
 Default: 'emmeans' fit How to fit the trendline. 'lm', 'log', or 'gam'.
 Default: 'gam' at Position(s) along the x-axis where the means or slopes should be evaluated.
-Default: NULL, which samples 100 evenly spaced positions and selects the position where the p-value is most significant. level The confidence level for calculating a confidence interval.
+De- fault: NULL, which samples 100 evenly spaced positions and selects the position where the p-value is most significant. level The confidence level for calculating a confidence interval.
 Default: 0.95 alt Alternative hypothesis direction.
 Options are '!=' (two-sided; not equal to mu), '<' (less than mu), or '>' (greater than mu).
 Default: '!=' mu Reference value to test against.
 Default: 0 p.adj Method to use for multiple comparisons adjustment of p-values.
-Run p. adjust. methods for a list of available options.
-Default: "fdr" $$
+Run p.adjust.methods for a list of available options.
+Default: "fdr"

-A tibble data frame with fields from the table below.
+A tibble data.frame with fields from the table below.
 This tibble object provides the code operator to print the R code used to generate the statistics.